 The first performances took place on the opening night, Thursday 9 December, 6.30–8.30pm, as a series of short ‘trailers’ or demonstrations to introduce audiences to the use and function of each mobile theatre.
 The second performance, led by the participants, took place on Wednesday 13 December.

 Contributors to the production and delivery of Dawn Breaks at The Showroom include Ismail Ali, Jaepil Eun, Afri Harry, Seeun Kim, Sooyon Kim, Sunmin Kim, Caroline Mawer, Victory Milentijevic-Goodfellow, Marjane Moghimi, Boram Moon and Jie-young Song.

-Running alongside this project Jewyo Rhii presents The Day 3, Walls and Barbed, the inaugural exhibition at Amanda Wilkinson Gallery, which runs until 21 January 2018.
+Running alongside this project Jewyo Rhii presents The Day 3, Walls and Barbed, the inaugural exhibition at Amanda Wilkinson Gallery.

 Dawn Breaks is a collaboration with the Korean Cultural Centre UK as part of the Korea/UK Season 2017–2018, and is co-curated with Je Yun Moon.
 The exhibition is supported by the Korean Cultural Centre UK, Henry Moore Foundation and The Elephant Trust.